roberrevil/Algorithms-Data-Structures/algorithms/sorting/selection.md

 Finally, the sorted list is returned.

-The time complexity of the selection sort algorithm is $O(n^2)$, where $n$ is the number of elements in the input list.
+The time complexity of the selection sort algorithm is O(n^2), where n is the number of elements in the input list.